What is an after-final response?

 Depending upon the examiner, an after-final response may be entered if the amount of any further searching of the prior art is limited.

-What are disadvantages of filing an after-final response?
+What are the risks of filing an after-final response without an RCE?

 If the examiner decides not to enter or consider an after-final response, the examiner will issue an Advisory Action.
-If the after-final response contained claim amendments, the applicant will most likely need to file an RCE to get the claim amendments entered.
-While attorney’s fees for filing an RCE might not be significant since all the hard work had already been done in preparing the after-final response, you may have to pay significant USPTO extension fees.
+Where claim amendments are involved, the applicant will most likely need to file an RCE to get the claim amendments entered.
+Significant USPTO extension fees may be required depending upon the timing of the RCE.

-Therefore, it’s best to file an after-final response early (i.e., within 2 months of the Final Office Action date), so that you have the option of filing an RCE in response to an Advisory Action without having to pay any USPTO extension fees.
+Therefore, it’s best to file an after-final response early (i.e., within 2 months of the Final Office Action date), so that you have the option of filing an RCE in response to an Advisory Action without lesser or no USPTO extension fees.

 If you’re already in an extended period (i.e., beyond three months from the Final Office Action date), it may be preferable to file the response with an RCE and avoid paying greater extension fees should your after-final response get rejected.